thriveweb/spacialstudio/content/pages/home.md

   with your builders.

-  We pride ourselves on knowing the answers and knowing the right people.
+  We pride ourselves on finding the right solutions and connecting the right people.
 aboutLinkText: Know more
 newsSectionTitle: Our latest news
-newsContent: >-
+newsContent: |-
-  Etiam ac quam eget lectus venenatis ullamcorper sit amet non arcu.
-Nullam interdum arcu vitae augue pulvinar sodales.
-Sed non dui diam.
-Quisque lectus est, lobortis ac efficitur vitae, posuere a mauris.
-Phasellus ac dui pellentesque, lacinia risus ut, imperdiet eros.
+  Spacial Studio Website Launch

+  Spacial Studio Blog Launch
 newsLinkText: See more
 projectSectionTitle: A unique style and approach
 testimonialSectionTitle: What our clients say about us